Santa Clara del Cobre: The town

 The town has mostly conserved its colonial look, with houses and other buildings mostly painted white and roofed in red tiles.
 Older buildings have thick adobe walls.
 Many of the houses here have decorations such as bells, flowerpots, doorknockers, etc. made of copper.

 The center of town is made of two plazas.
 One contains a kiosk with a copper roof, as well as benches and garbage cans painted to look like copper.
 Facing this plaza are many shops selling copper wares.
-Next to it is a plain plaza onto which face the town's two main churches, the Parish of Santa Clara and the Chapel del Hospital.
+Next to these is a plain plaza onto which face the town's two main churches, the Parish of Santa Clara and the Chapel del Hospital.

 Just off the kiosk plaza is the Museo del Cobre (Copper Museum).
 The museum holds a collection of hand-hammered copper items from the pre-Hispanic period to the winners of the town's annual copper festival each year to the present, as well as national and international competitions.
 One section contains workshops in which classes are given and it is also home to the Unión de Artesanos (Artisans’ Union) which accredits smiths and products in order to conserve and further develop the craft.